ericoporto/ags-manual-wiki/System.md

       Display("Vertical retrace sync is enabled!");
     }

-will display a message if vsync is on
+will display a message if vsync is on.

 ---